ArachnIDE-team/ArachnIDE/Localhost Servers/wikisearch/README.txt

 # Python Wiki Server
 Overview
-This is a Python server which interacts with Wikipedia's API to fetch summaries and categories of articles related to a keyword.
-This server is meant to be run locally and serves as a helper for the Neuride application.
+This is a Python server which interacts with Wikipedia'scale API to fetch summaries and categories of articles related to a keyword.
+This server is meant to be run locally and serves as a helper for the ChrysalIDE application.

 # Getting Started
 Requirements